FlyxHub/MyGPT/README.md

 ### To-Do

 - [ ] Learn how React works
-- [ ] Learn how to add multiple pages with React Router
+- [x] Learn how to add multiple pages with React Router
 - [x] Learn enough Git to work on a project
 - [ ] Learn wtf Tailwind CSS is and how to use it
-- [ ] Learn how to integrate and use OpenAI API
+- [x] Learn how to integrate and use OpenAI API
+- [ ] Make and host a REST API to use OpenAI API ;-;
 - [ ] Produce a functional ChatGPT Wrapper
 - [ ] Improvise, Adapt, Overcome (Find a niche and get rich)
 - [ ] Mobile app?